 Seaman Schepps jewelry is always recognizable and it always makes a statement.
 It is never subtle, always large, bold and dramatic.
+If you are wanting to add vintage Seaman Schepps jewelry to your collection, you have come to the right place to learn about the history, marks, materials used, and tips on how to buy.

 Brief History of Seaman Schepps Jewelry